Synaptic Integration of Spatiotemporal Features with a Dynamic Neuromorphic Processor: Conclusion

 \subsection{Feature Detection Architectures}

-Given the expected variation in temporal delays implemented using different \glspl{CAM} on the same single neuron, inputs to such a neuron should coincide most closely if spikes arrive at the different delay elements with time differences that compensate for the differences in the synaptic delay times.
-Thus, input patterns with spike-time intervals that match the delay-time differences should generate \glspl{EPSP} with coincident maxima, resulting in maximum excitation of the neuron---why a single neuron should be able to respond selectively to certain spatiotemporal input patterns.
+Given the expected temporal variation in disynaptic delay elements implemented using different \glspl{CAM} on the same single neuron, input-spikes arriving to such a neuron---via different delay elements---should generate \glspl{EPSP} with coincident maxima, if the differences in presynaptic spike times compensate for the differences in the synaptic delay times.
+Thus, input patterns with spike-time intervals that match the delay-time differences should generate maximal excitation of the neuron, why a single neuron should be able to respond selectively---with increased intensity---to such spatiotemporal input patterns.
 To investigate this, we performed two different experiments, in which single neurons were set up to receive spatiotemporal input spike-patterns consisting of temporally separated single spikes received through different input channels.
-In both of the experiments, which are described in the following, an off-line Hebbian-like learning rule was used to select the synapses of the neuron, for it to respond selectively to different \glspl{ISI} in the input spike-patterns.
-More specifically, we investigated whether the single-neuron systems could respond with increased intensity to some limited range of pattern-\glspl{ISI} in the millisecond-range, and, thereby, discriminate against both longer and shorter intervals.
+In both of the experiments---described in the following---an off-line Hebbian-like learning rule was used to select the synapses of the neurons, for them to respond selectively to different \glspl{ISI} in the input spike-patterns.
+More specifically, we investigated whether the single-neuron systems could respond with increased intensity to some limited range of pattern \glspl{ISI} in the millisecond-range, and, thereby, discriminate against both longer and shorter intervals.